rajanadar/VaultSharp/README.md

 - This library is written for Hashicorp's Vault Service
 - The Vault service is evolving constantly and the Hashicorp team is rapidly working on it.
-- Pretty soon, they should have an 1.0.0 version of the Vault Service from Hashicorp.
 - Because this client library is intended to facilititate the Vault Service operations, this library makes it easier for its consumers to relate to the Vault service it supports.
 - Hence a version of 0.11.x denotes that this library will support the Vault 0.11.x Service Apis.
-- Tomorrow when Vault Service gets upgraded to 1.0.0, this library will be modified accordingly and versioned as 1.0.0
+- Tomorrow when Vault Service gets upgraded to x.0.0, this library will be modified accordingly and versioned as x.0.0
+- VaultSharp starts at e.g. 2.3.0 matching the Vault Server exactly, and then can go 2.3.0001, 2.3.0002 etc. for bug fixes etc. within 2.3.0 of Vault.
+- Another thing to note is that, empirically, VaultSharp and Vault have been amazingly compatible even with great versioning differences.
+Kudos to the Vault team.

 ### Can I use it in my PowerShell Automation?